4d/docs/docs/commands-legacy/edit-formula.md

 **Notes:**

-* By default, access to methods and commands is restricted for all users (except for the Designer and Administrator, in databases created with 4D 2004.4 and higher).
+* By default, access to methods and commands is restricted for all users (except for the Designer and Administrator).
 When this mechanism is enabled, you must explicitly designate the elements that can be accessed by the users using the [SET ALLOWED METHODS](set-allowed-methods.md) command.
 If *formula* calls methods that were not first “authorized” in the Formula editor using the [SET ALLOWED METHODS](set-allowed-methods.md) command, a syntax error is generated and you will not be able to validate the dialog box.
 * The formula editor is not associated with any menu bar by default.
 You need to install a standard **Edit** menu in the calling process if you want users to be able to benefit from cut/copy/paste shortcuts in the formula editor.
+* The virtual structure defined by the [`SET TABLE TITLES`](set-table-titles.md) and [`SET FIELD TITLES`](set-field-titles.md) commands (if any) must not be used in the *formula* variable - nor will it be used by 4D in the returned variable.
+The virtual structure is only used in the Formula editor dialog box.

 Keep in mind that when the dialog box is validated, the command does not execute the *formula*; it only validates and updates the contents of the variable.
 If you want to execute the *formula*, you must use the [EXECUTE FORMULA](execute-formula.md) command.